Home Birth Support Group UK

 We also have access to a range of group discounts.

-Our members are pretty fond of the group too – here are some of their words.
+Our members are exceptionally fond of the group too – here are some of their words.

 I haven’t birthed yet, but I joined because I had decided I wanted to have this baby at home and my lovely friend sent me an invitation to join.
 Being here has helped me think about the different aspects of home birth and imagine how it might be for us.
 It’s a really supportive space with lots of knowledge!
 Also the birth stories are really inspiring!